zackforbing/ruby-submissions/1510/12_the_pivot.md

 ## Group: Steve Pentler & Hector Huertas Baeza & John Slota

 Technical Assessor:
-Client Assessor:
+Client Assessor: Josh M.

 GitHub:

 Production Link:

 Technical Notes:
-Client Notes:
+Client Notes: Final product was close to being production ready.
+Images were broken.
+Got close to having barcode extension for tickets.

 ### Scores

 #### Client Scores

-* Completion:
+* Completion: 3: Team completed all the user stories and requirements set by the client.
-* Organization:
+* Organization: 4: Team used a project management tool and updated their progress in real-time.
-* User Experience:
+* User Experience: 2+: Project exhibits some gaps in the UX.
-* Extensions:
+* Extensions: 3: Developers pushed themselves and their team by taking risks which is demonstrated by an almost delivered feature.
+Developers explored concepts and technologies outside the scope of the curriculum.

 #### Technical Scores